500 Pushups a Day for 1 Month Results: Why It Improves Endurance but Not Optimal for Chest Growth

 It can put a lot of tension on the shoulder and arms and is overall extremely time-consuming.

-Doing Push Ups Everyday for a Month Didn’t Yield Great Results (My Results Doing 500 Pushups a Day)
+Doing Push-ups Everyday for a Month Didn’t Yield Great Results (My Results)

 Personally, I had similar results to Daniel and Aseel above.

-Coming into the challenge, I had been wondering things like “how many push-ups per day for a six pack?” and if I had bad chest genetics.
+Before starting the challenge, I had questions like the number of push-ups per day it would take to get a six-pack and concerns about my chest genetics.
 But in the end, my 500 pushups a day results were me realizing it was extremely time-consuming, and overall, I really did not feel that big of a benefit from it.

 I could feel my chest muscles contracting a bit more easily than normal due to a slight increase in mind muscle connection, and it seems like they can get a bit more of a pump than they could before I started doing so many pushups.